Juanda (Transjakarta): History

 The station opened on 15 January 2006 as an interchange between Corridors 2 and 3, when both corridors were launched together.
 The building was originally tiny and only had one gate on each side of the platform.
-The station was later extended with platform extension to the east, increasing the number of gates to six on each side, although only some of them were used.
+In late 2013, the station was later extended with platform extension to the east, increasing the number of gates to six on each side, although only some of them were used.

 On 15 April 2022, the station was closed for revitalisation works, alongside Dukuh Atas, Tosari, Bundaran HI, Cikoko Stasiun Cawang (now Cikoko), Sarinah (now M.H.
 Thamrin), Kebon Pala (now Matraman Baru), Kwitang, Balai Kota, Gelora Bung Karno (now Senayan), and Stasiun Jatinegara stations.
 As an alternative, Transjakarta provided shuttle service 2PJ, which was later replaced by 2ST, which continued to operate until 16 November 2023.
 There was also an additional service 1ST, which was in operation until 11 September 2022.

 On 4 March 2023, the station reopened, alongside M.H.
 Thamrin and Dukuh Atas stations.
 However, following the closure of the original Harmoni station due to construction works of the Jakarta MRT North–South Line extension and subsequent rerouting of multiple services, Corridor 3 ceased to serve this station, alongside Pecenongan and Pasar Baru stations, as it was rerouted to follow the path of Corridor 1 and terminate at Bundaran HI station (later shortened again on 29 May 2023, since then terminating at Monumen Nasional station).
 As a replacement, Corridor 8 was extended to serve the three stations and terminate at Pasar Baru.
 Despite this, the new station still carries its Corridor 3 station number, signalling that the adjustment might be temporary, effective at least until the completion of the MRT construction in 2027 or 2029.

 Building and layout

 After revitalisation works, the new station features similar design to that of ASEAN and Kejaksaan Agung stations, with circular corners at the eastern end.
 The new station consists of two levels: the upper level as a concourse area to exit and enter the paid area, and lower level for the platform area, which now has nine gates on each side.
-Other amenities of the station include prayer room and toilets.
+Other amenities of the station include prayer room (musala) and toilets.

 The station was initially accessible through a skybridge at the northern end and pelican crossing at the southern end, before it was extended to the south.
 The skybridge was rebuilt, and is now much wider and features lifts to the BRT station and to the KRL station.